Frank Lloyd Wright Martin house’s Greatbatch Pavilion, Toshiko Mori

 +++++++++++++++++++++++++++++++++++++++++++++++++++

 Lloyd’s Mirror is a commission from the Creative Art Initiative.
-It is now official and will be shown at the Eleanor and Wilson Greatbatch Pavilion, Buffalo, New York, US, the week of February 12 2018.
-A more accurate and eventually real documents will come by then.
+It is now official and will be shown at the Eleanor and Wilson Greatbatch Pavilion, Buffalo, New York, US, the week of February 12, 2018.
+More accurate and eventually real documents will come by then.

-Each white dots is a white laser projection onto a wired chrome structure; a physical ray-tracing.
+Each white dot is a white laser projection onto a wired chrome structure; a physical ray-tracing.
 They are not always enlightened together but rather blinking according to a generated rhythmic musical score.
 It is not a Christmas tree but rather very much a moving light composition as Otto Piene used to do at the end of the 1960’s with complex mechanics: https://goo.gl/WPZeEw.
-This time, mapping is computer controlled and thus avoids having endless and automatic looping.
+This time, mapping is computer-controlled and thus avoids having endless and automatic looping.

-Using a low power laser allows a huge subtlety in spacial and rhythmic movements.
-It also enables a huge variety of intensity levels depending from which side the wired structure is being seen.
+Using a low-power laser allows a huge subtlety in spacial and rhythmic movements.
+It also enables a huge variety of intensity levels depending on which side the wired structure is being seen.
 The piece is indeed yet another mapping experiment but using something else than a screen allows both a full integration inside a specific space, and a piece visible from any side.
 The building in which the structure is located is also important because it brings the notion of inside-outside alongside all the questions of representation.
 It also sets the piece in a specific environment which visitors would discover with another eye as they usually see it.
-Finally, building made of glass or with mirrors somewhere increase deepness and dimensions to the entire space.
+Finally, a building made of glass or with mirrors somewhere increases deepness and dimensions of the entire space.

 The visual part of the piece is associated with timed elements allowing the juxtaposition and composition of audio and visual elements.
 A speaker system therefore sends musical interpretations of a generative score which is in common with light positions, sliding and blinking.
 Then sonic particles also spread in a time and space quantized by the constraining wired structure.

 Both two examples on the left show interleaved patterns.
 When zooming in the pictures, one can see a variety of little elements related to one another; like a waveform.
-They are simply a score enlighten by the laser.
+They are simply a score enlightened by the laser.
 One can also see a game with shadows and superposition; polyphony in a way.
-The mesh can some from a totally artificial concept.
+The mesh can come from a artificial concept.
 It can also decline from a representation of landscapes for instance.

-Each tiny pattern drawn by the laser is an element which can also be related to a sonic element.
+Each tiny pattern drawn by the laser is an element that can also be related to a sonic element.
 The position is simply and directly connected to the rhythm.
 Projection is an important factor.
-Indeed, everything depends on the angle where the visitor is located.
+Indeed, everything depends on the angle at which the visitor is located.
 This is in fact also the same issue with acoustic diffusion.
 Spatialization from speakers has then to take visual positions into account.
 Visuals also have to take sonic positions into account.

 Visitors can then listen to particles moving around in a traditional way.
 But they can also listen to what I usually call envelope spatialization where sound grains are both sonic and spatial; particles have various lengths and are projected very fast to specific positions in the acoustic space.
 The positioning and dynamics are rhythmically controlled and thus become fully part of the composition.

-I had the chance to experiment this technique in David Felder and Brice Pauset’s pieces.
+I had the chance to experiment with this technique in David Felder and Brice Pauset’s pieces.
 Felder’s spatialization brought some material connections with live instruments.
-In the proposed piece, envelope spatialization brings combinations with a space itself.
+In the proposed piece, envelope spatialization brings combinations with the space itself.
 A space that was in place before the piece was being played.
-This is alike organ music in a church where a time and a 5ocial event is given to the hall at the moment of the performance.
-Here is one of many audio pieces that can give an aesthetic idea : http://www.opasquet.fr/s-pictoris/
+This is alike organ music in a church where a time and a 5ocial event are given to the hall at the moment of the performance.
+Here is one of many audio pieces that can give an aesthetic idea: https://www.opasquet.fr/s-pictoris/

 Visitors, or the audience, not only experience a pure visual piece outside the building but also a true concert experience from the inside.
 They can sit or walk around the sculpture and somehow freely interpret that synesthetic object.
 They are invited to read the apparent patterns rather than only watch the piece from outside.